dehancer/dehancer-gpulib-cpp/tests/video/Readme.md

   // Get video length (because we're at the end). double video_time = cap.get(CV_CAP_PROP_POS_MSEC);

-  cv::Mat frame;
+  cv::Mat keyframe;
   cv::namedWindow("window");

   while (video_time > 0)
   {
-    // Decrease video time by number of msec in one frame
+    // Decrease video time by number of msec in one keyframe
     // and seek to the new time.
     video_time -= frame_msec;
     cap.set(CV_CAP_PROP_POS_MSEC, video_time);

-    // Grab the frame and display it. cap >> frame;
+    // Grab the keyframe and display it. cap >> keyframe;
-    cv::imshow("window", frame);
+    cv::imshow("window", keyframe);

     // Necessary for opencv's event loop to work.
-    // Wait for the length of one frame before
+    // Wait for the length of one keyframe before
     // continuing the loop.
 Exit if the user presses
     // any key.
 If you want the video to play faster
     // or slower, adjust the parameter accordingly.